annaruthie/Flower-Fotos/pages/plantscritters.md

 ## Browse Subjects

-Use this word cloud visualization to browse terms and subjects.
+This word cloud allows browsing of the different types of plants and tiny animals in the collection.
 Word size is determined by frequency and all words link to a corresponding collection search.